FatimaaAlzahraa/RouteX/README.md

 ### Login as a Manager:

-- Create warehouses, clients, and shipments.
+- Create Product, warehouses, clients, and shipments.

 - Assign shipments to drivers.